RoBOPPics/BB/_pages/app-man-coreController.md

 ## Control

-The eight buttons at the top of the Controller mirror the functions of the four physical buttons on the BallBOPPer robot.
+The eight buttons at the top of the Control section mirror the functions of the four physical buttons on the BallBOPPer robot.

 The top row of buttons in the App: Stop, Pause, Play and Queue; are the same as when you press the identical physical buttons on the robot.